The Mass Strike, the Political Party and the Trade Unions

-The Mass Strike, the Political Party and the Trade Unions is a 1906 booklet by Rosa Luxemburg that evaluates the events of the 1905 Russian Revolution, poses them as an analogy for German socialists to learn from, and argues for a political mass strike.
-It was translated into English by Patrick Lavan and published by The Marxist Educational Society in Detroit in 1925.
+The Mass Strike, the Political Party and the Trade Unions (German: Massenstreik, Partei und Gewerkschaften) is a 1906 booklet by Rosa Luxemburg that evaluates the events of the 1905 Russian Revolution, poses them as an analogy for German socialists to learn from, and argues for a political mass strike.
+It was translated into English by Patrick Lavin and published by The Marxist Educational Society in Detroit in 1925.

 Notably, in this booklet Luxemburg concluded that the spontaneous development of mass movements are important to a successful revolutionary movement, a perspective known as the Luxumburgism of spontaneity.
-She bases this viewpoint from her observations of the Russian Revolution where spontaneous mass strikes strengthened the readiness for action and the creativity of the proletariat.
+She bases this viewpoint on her observations of the Russian Revolution where spontaneous mass strikes strengthened the readiness for action and the creativity of the proletariat.
 She argues that a mass strike did not need a perfect or complete socialist organization to exist before taking action.
 It is also one of the leading works urging socialists to take an offensive position, positing the political mass strike as an example.

-Mass Strike contributed to the discourse by linking economic and political conflicts together, a perspective that continues in discussions among modern socialists.
+The Mass Strike contributed to the discourse by linking economic and political conflicts together, a perspective that continues in discussions among modern socialists.

 In 1921 Karl Radek claimed that The Mass Strike was the first document of German communism, stating "With this pamphlet begins the separation of the communist movement from social democracy in Germany."
 This argument has been called "elliptical" but "not untrue".

 Background

 As she did with other places with revolutionary potential, Luxemburg saw the worker organising that was taking place in Russia and moved there to follow it.
 In December 1905, Luxemburg went to Russia undercover as Anna Matschke, an anonymous Polish journalist.
 She was arrested on 4 March 1906 and was held in prison until 28 June 1906.
-In and out of prison, she saw her two roles while in Russia as, one, to postulate tasks for the Russian and Polish proletariats, and two, to translate these events to the benefit of German socialists.
+In and out of prison, she saw her two roles while in Russia as, one, to postulate tasks for the Russian and Polish proletarians, and two, to translate these events to the benefit of German socialists.

 Also in 1905, there were a wave of strikes throughout Germany and the mass strike in Russia gave the German economic disobedience a more politically self-conscious character.
 The German Social-Democratic Party (SPD) moved left and supported solidarity with the Russian proletariat.
 German anarchists who had been moved to the periphery began moving into the outskirts of the party once more as the mass strike, an anarchist tradition, gained vogue.
 Still, it was the SPD that emphasized the precedence Russia's example meant for Germany.
 The small, intellectual group who argued this was intellectually led by Luxemburg.